bsc-iitm/python-textbook/docs/chapter-2/lesson-2.1.md

 ##### Alarm!
 Wrong code snippet! #####
 ```

-Along with this restriction, there are certain other rules which have to be followed while choosing the names of variables in Python [[refer](https://www.w3schools.com/python/gloss_python_variable_names.asp)]:
+Along with this restriction, there are certain other rules which have to be followed while choosing the names of variables in Python [^2]:

+[^2]:
+    For more examples of legal and illegal variable names in python [click here](https://www.w3schools.com/python/gloss_python_variable_names.asp).

 * A variable name can only contain alpha-numeric (alphabets and numbers) characters and underscores:
     * a - z